Home Warranty Regulation

 I.e. not all home warranty providers in the USA comply with the same laws.
 It depends on which states they are operating in.
 Below you can find examples of three leading home warranty companies that operate in different jurisdictions:

-You could read more about these companies on our reviews, where this map also becomes interactive and is updated in real time based on updates from the companies: Select home warranty, Total home protect, and Endurance home warranty.
+You could read more about these companies on our reviews, where this map also becomes interactive and is updated in real time based on updates from the companies: Select home warranty, Total home protect, and American Residential Warranty.

 Which states have relevant laws and regulations in place?